 Preferred Location Cost (PLC)

-Preferred Location Cost (PLC) refers to the additional cost associated with properties situated in highly sought-after or premium locations within a development or neighbourhood.
+Preferred Location Cost (PLC) refers to the additional cost associated with properties situated in highly sought-after or premium locations within a development or neighborhood.
 This premium is typically due to factors such as proximity to amenities, transportation hubs, or scenic views.
 The PLC can have a significant impact on the final price of a property, as buyers are often willing to pay more for properties in desirable locations.

 Floor Rise Cost

-Floor Rise Cost is the additional price a property is charged based on its floor level within a building.
+Floor rise cost is the additional price a property is charged based on its floor level within a building.
 Higher floors are often considered more desirable due to factors like better views, reduced noise, and increased privacy, so developers may charge a premium for properties situated on upper floors.

 Contingencies